Sponsor a Child

 THE KIWI SPONSORSHIPS TODAY

 Today, the Kiwi Sponsorships sees over 50 students through secondary and vocational schools each year.
-In 2015 came the first wave of graduates, and so far we have nine students who have completed their six years of education and gained qualifications enabling them to join the workforce and start earning money to support themselves - and their families.
+In 2015 came the first wave of graduates, and so far we have twelve students who have completed their six years of education and gained qualifications enabling them to join the workforce and start earning money to support themselves - and their families.

 WHY IS IT CALLED THE KIWI SPONSORSHIPS?